 Instead, your job is to find something unique, distinctive, and interesting about the place that will ‘wow’ the editor and obviously, the magazine readers.

 Once you’ve come up with a marketable story idea, your next step is to hunt around for potential markets that might be interested in your idea.
+Pitching travel stories is impossible unless you have a market to sell them to.
 You do this before you write your query letter and before you write your story.

 There’s no point writing up a query letter if you only have a small selection of magazines to pitch.
 The fewer target magazines on your list, the lower your chances of getting your story picked up.

 Don’t waste your time trying to sell stories with only a few potential magazine outlets.

 I’m a big believer in querying any magazine that I think my story would be a good fit for.
 If I’m in any doubt about whether a magazine is a good fit, I put it on my distribution list.

 Locate at least one dozen potential magazines for each of your stories.
 For novice writers and bloggers without any bylines to speak of, I highly recommend you come up with a list of 20+ magazines that you consider fair targets for your story.
 Pitching travel stories to a large list will increase your chances for success.